brycetriplett/telrad-kpi-collection/README.md

 # telrad-kpi-collection
 process for pulling KPIs via SNMP for a(n) entire network(s) of Telrad CPEs.

-intended as an @reboot cron job
+To be used for building graphs.
+Intended as an @reboot cron job.

 requires an existing Influxdb database, and the following python libraries:
 ```